-Glen Kruger, age 47, has served as a director of the Company since December 2019.
-From February 2017 until December 2021, Mr. Kruger served as Director, Investment Banking at GCA Advisors, LLC, a global investment bank that provided strategic merger and acquisition, capital markets and private funds advisory services to growth companies and market leaders.
-During December 2021, GCA Advisors was acquired by Houlihan Lokey, and Mr. Kruger has served as Managing Director, Technology Investment since that acquisition.
-From February 2012 until he joined GCA Advisors in February 2017, Mr. Kruger was a Director, Investment Banking at KeyBanc Capital Markets.
+Glen Kruger, age 48, has served as a director of the Company since December 2019.
+Since October 2023, Mr. Kruger has served as Managing Director, Technology & Services Investment Banking at Raymond James & Associates, a leading global investment bank with expertise in mergers and acquisitions, and capital markets.
+Mr. Kruger previously served as a Managing Director, Technology Investment Banking at Houlihan Lokey from November 2021, when Houlihan acquired his predecessor firm GCA Global, which he joined in 2017.
 He received a BSc in Mechanical Engineering from the University of Natal (South Africa) and an MBA from Babson College.
 The Board believes that Mr. Kruger is a valuable contributor to the Board based on, among other things, his experience and expertise with respect to the capital markets and merger and acquisition transactions.

-TIMOTHY P. LAMACCHIA
+TIMOTHY P. LaMACCHIA

-Timothy P. LaMacchia, age 60, has served as a director of the Company since December 2017.
+Timothy P. LaMacchia, age 61, has served as a director of the Company since December 2017.
 Mr. LaMacchia is a private investor.
 He was a Partner at Ernst & Young LLP from 2002 until his retirement in June 2017.
 Prior to joining Ernst & Young LLP, Mr. LaMacchia was a Partner at Arthur Andersen LLP, where he was employed since 1986.
 The Board believes that Mr. LaMacchia provides meaningful insight to the Board and makes important contributions to the Audit Committee, including as a result of his finance and accounting background.